Large Language Models and Games: A Survey and Roadmap: Roles of LLMs in Games

-The first class of games mostly includes turn-based board games (e.g. \textit{Chess}), since the discrete set of board positions and moves is more easily transformed into a compact representation (e.g. Portable Game Notation) than, for instance, a first-person shooter.
-By tokenizing sequences of moves taken from a game database, the problem of action selection can then be mapped to the standard autoregressive learning objective on which LLMs are trained -- predicting the next move given the context of those that preceded it. \emph{Chess} \cite{noever2020chess, stockl2021watching, toshniwal2022chess}, \textit{Go} \cite{ciolino2020go}, and \textit{Othello} \cite{li2022emergent} have all been used as testbeds for LLM players in this way.
+The first class of games mostly includes turn-based board games (e.g. \textit{Chess}), since the discrete set of board positions and moves is more easily transformed into a compact representation (e.g. Portable Game Notation \cite{pgn}) than, for instance, a first-person shooter.
+By tokenizing sequences of moves taken from a game database, the problem of action selection can then be mapped to the standard autoregressive learning objective on which LLMs are trained \textemdash predicting the next move given the context of those that preceded it. \emph{Chess} \cite{noever2020chess, stockl2021watching, toshniwal2022chess}, \textit{Go} \cite{ciolino2020go}, and \textit{Othello} \cite{li2022emergent} have all been used as testbeds for LLM players in this way.
+This approach allows even more complex game states to be reasoned upon by an LLM player.
+In Bateni and Whitehead's work \cite{bateni2024language}, for example, the LLM plays the popular video game \emph{Slay the Spire} (Mega Crit, 2017), understanding synergies between cards based solely on their description and adapting to changes in gameplay rules.
 However, board games are not the only kind of game that can be represented as token sequences: the generalist {GATO} \cite{reed2022generalist} agent can play a variety of Atari games at human or near-human levels by processing visual inputs as sequences of pixel values in raster order.
 Pixel values are interleaved with separator tokens and previous actions, allowing the model to accurately predict the appropriate game action in a dataset of human play traces.
-It is possible that continued improvement in Transformer models that capture both spatial and visual dynamics \cite{xu2020spatial, chang2022maskgit} could allow for a similar approach to scale to even more complex games.
-However, such approaches require large datasets of gameplay video that may be comparatively more difficult to collect.
-In addition, we note that the reliance on human gameplay traces as the basis for learning may make it more difficult for an LLM player to reach super-human performance without leaps in terms of reasoning and generalization, which we revisit in the limitations of LLMs (see Section \ref{sec:limitations}).
+It is possible that continued improvement in transformer models that capture both spatial and visual dynamics \cite{xu2020spatial, chang2022maskgit} could allow for a similar approach to scale to even more complex games.
+However, such approaches require large datasets of gameplay videos that may be comparatively more difficult to collect.
+In addition, we note that reliance on human gameplay traces as the basis for learning may make it more difficult for an LLM player to reach super-human performance without leaps in terms of reasoning and generalization (see Section \ref{sec:limitations}).